 Your freezer is not just a place to store chili and Chunky Monkey.
 Think of it more as the arctic extension of your pantry: a place to store staples―and even some specialty items―that will make your cooking more efficient and enjoyable.
 Here's how to keep several common freezer foods.

 How to Thaw

 The flavor and texture of foods you've kept in the freezer can depend on how the foods are defrosted.
 Slow thawing in the refrigerator is the gentlest method, resulting in the least change in texture and taste.
 If you can't wait overnight (or several days for a large piece of meat), there are alternatives.

-If the freezer is deep, post a list outside of what's inside.
-Record the date each item was stored.
+- If the freezer is deep, post a list outside of what's inside.
+Record the date you stored each item.
 Use a magnetic pad or an erasable message board.

 - Use square Tupperware whenever possible.
 Square containers can be stacked and positioned in corners and don't take up as much space as round containers.

 - Stack similar foods together.
 If you have a side-by-side refrigerator-freezer, designate one shelf for meat, one for baked goods, and one for vegetables.

 - Edit the contents of your freezer periodically.
 Reorganize so that the oldest items are always in front and are therefore used first.

 Freezer burn occurs when the air dries out the surface of foods, toughening the texture and worsening flavors.
 The burn is easy to identify (it's frosty and gray), and it can be prevented by wrapping foods in airtight freezer-designed packages.
 (Be sure to keep the freezer door open only as briefly as possible.
 Too much exposure to warm air can cause temperature fluctuations, which invite freezer burn.)